Dr. Mariana Chavez

 What is Hepato-Pancreato-Biliary Surgery (HPB)?

 Hepato-Pancreato-Biliary Surgery (HPB) is the surgical treatment of diseases in the liver (hepato), pancreas (pancreato), and biliary system (gallbladder and bile ducts).
-HPB surgery is one of the most complex general surgeries and requires a highly skilled general surgeon who specializes in liver/pancreatic/biliary diseases, like Dr. Mariana Chavez.
+HPB surgery is one of the most complex general surgeries and requires a highly skilled general surgeon who specializes in liver/pancreatic/biliary diseases, like Dr. Mariana Chavez, located in Nasvhille, Tennessee.

 As a hepatopancreatobiliary surgical specialist, general surgeons like Dr. Chavez not only diagnose but also treat benign and malignant dieases of the liver, pancreas, gallbladder and bile ducts.
 Dr. Chavez has advanced training on HPB surgery with minimally invasive techniques including endoscopic surgery, laparoscopic surgery and robotic surgery.